excelsior-oss/excelsior-jet-maven-plugin/README.md

 **Note:** Enabling Java Runtime Slim-Down automatically enables the Global Optimizer,
           so performing a Test Run is mandatory for Java Runtime Slim-Down as well.

+**Known issue:** Java Runtime Slim-Down does not work with the `excelsior-installer` packaging type yet
+                 due to a bug in Excelsior JET.
+We are going to fix it in the next update of Excelsior JET.

 ### Performing a Test Run

 The plugin can run your Java application on the Excelsior JET JVM